Local Outdoor Recreation Educators

 MM is well known for its twice-yearly Outdoor Adventure Expo, which also includes presentations and classes.

-Go to Midewest Mountaineering’s Programs, Classes and Events page
+Go to Midwest Mountaineering’s Programs, Classes and Events page

 Minnesota Youth Ski League